What is Proprietary Trading?

 - Speculative Trades: Large Banks take huge positions either through derivative instruments or by purchasing direct equities, bonds, etc based on the analysis (Fundamental and Technical) and superior information available to them.

-Let’s understand a few examples:
+Let’s understand a few examples

-ABC Bank has a dedicated prop Trading desk which performs Proprietary Trading on behalf of the bank.
-The Trading desk based on thorough research and market information decided to purchase a large quantity, say 1o million shares of Rs 100 each of Insync International, a company operating in Automobile space.
-In such a case ABC Bank is investing a large sum of Rs 1 billion and will produce magnifying returns in case Insync International scrip goes up, however, the loss amount will also be very high in case the price of scrip goes down in case of deterioration of fundamentals of company or adverse policies for the company.
+ABC Bank has a dedicated prop Trading desk that performs Proprietary Trading on behalf of the bank.
+The Trading desk based on thorough research and market information decided to purchase a large quantity, say 1o million shares of Rs 100 each of Insync International, a company operating in the Automobile space.
+In such a case ABC Bank is investing a large sum of Rs 1 billion and will produce magnifying returns in case Insync International scrip goes up, however, the loss amount will also be very high in case the price of scrip goes down in case of deterioration of fundamentals of the company or adverse policies for the company.
 Thus by indulging in Proprietary Trading ABC Bank in its pursuit of making big profits is also increasing the risk side of the bank.

 Proprietary Trading acting as Market Maker through another example

 Chrome International is a Proprietary Trading firm that as a market maker for various Corporations planning to offload a large number of shares of their Corporations.
 One of the corporations, L International appoints Chrome International as market makers to assist them in offloading a large number of shares in the market.
 In this case, Chrome International take the other side (buy-side) and purchases all the shares offloaded by L International without much change in the price of scrip of L International and later on sells the purchased shares in small quantities to other investors at higher prices thereby making a profit for Chrome International.
 However, acting as a market maker the risk of huge losses stays with Chrome International in case of adverse price movements.